ropensci/roweb3/content/blog/2024-02-13-intro-champions-2024/index.md

 {{< figure src = "/img/team/jacqui-levy.png" width = "300" alt = "Profile photo of Jacqui Levy." caption = "<strong>Jacqui Levy - Environment and Climate Change Canada, rOpenSci</strong>">}}

 I am a data analyst with a background in environmental science, and I am a data enthusiast interested in all things to do with data and open source science.
-I am looking forward to learning about software development and being part of the welcoming community of champions and mentors with ROpenSci.
+I am looking forward to learning about software development and being part of the welcoming community of Champions and mentors with rOpenSci.